mever-team/FairBench/docs/basics/interactive.md

 # Explore reports

-Interactive visualization explores
-complex objects generated with  `FairBench`, such as comparison of report value explanations, or of different algorithms.
-This is done with a user interface that lets you navigate between various perspectives (see below).
-The same exploration can be performed programmatically.
+Here we describe how to explore reports or other complex objects created with FairBench.
+These objects are organized as forks (reports are also forks) whose branches correspond to column names.
+The main mechanism to access parts of reports is the perspective notation below.
+For example, you can write `report.minratio` to obtain a Fork of all minimum ratio reductions for all base measures, `report.auc` to obtain all the reductions for the base auc measure, and
+`report.auc.minratio` to obtain the (explainable) value of the minratio reduction for auc.
+Once you get a hang of how perspectives can be obtained, you can explore reports or comparisons of reports across different algorithms and classes programmatically.
+You can also perform the exploration via an interactive visual interface that lets you navigate between various perspectives.

 ## Perspectives